Key Differences Between EVM and SVM Models

 Seamless Wallet Compatibility with InfiniSVM SDK

-Using the InfiniSVM SDK, DApps can generate and sign transactions that are compatible with any Solana-based wallet, without requiring:
+Using the InfiniSVM SDK, DApps can generate and sign transactions that are compatible with any Solana-based wallet, without requiring:- Native wallet support for InfiniSVM.

 - Explicit chain ID handling in wallets.